Rediscover the joy of living!

 Neurologists Drs.
 Dean and Ayesha Sherzai are the medical directors for the Healthy World Vitality Plan.
 As co-directors of the Alzheimer’s Prevention Program at Loma Linda University Medical Center, they have done extensive work and research in the field of dementia treatment and prevention, and in lifestyle medicine in general.
 All of our voluntary HWVP coaches have completed certification in the Sherzais’ Healthy Minds Initiative NEURO plan, providing an in-depth understanding of the actions individuals can take to reduce their risk of cognitive decline and other chronic diseases.

-Healthy World Vitality Plan group members who are 55 or older, and who meet certain criteria, will have the opportunity to also participate in a ground-breaking research study on the prevention of Alzheimer’s Disease through lifestyle practices.
+We will ask all qualified Healthy World Vitality Plan group members, aged 55 or older, to participate in a ground-breaking new research study on the prevention of Alzheimer’s Disease through lifestyle practices.
 This study is part of the Healthy Minds Initiative (HMI), directed by Dean and Ayesha Sherzai.
 Healthy Minds Initiative is a nonprofit that is committed to powering the global brain vitality revolution.
 HMI is a bulwark against lifestyle-responsive cognitive diseases and supports communities with the knowledge, structure, and resources needed to combat and prevent these terrible diseases.
 As part of the Healthy World Vitality Plan, the HMI collaboration will seek to empower families and communities to achieve their optimal brain health.
 HWVP group members who qualify for the study will have the benefit of an additional initial assessment related to brain health, as well as follow-up assessments after one and three years.

 HWVP Medical Directors, Drs.
 Dean and Ayesha Sherzai